Colombian rebels’ rearming ups pressure for Maduro

 Added Guaidó: “All Venezuelans should reject these types of threats that undermine our sovereignty.”

+Venezuela’s Foreign Minister Jorge Arreaza angrily rejected the accusations on Friday, turning instead on Duque, whose intransigence he blamed for leading the rebels to abandon the peace process.

+“His attitude not only puts at risk the normalization of life in Colombia but also threatens the peace and security of South America,” Arreaza said.

-Their concerns were echoed in Washington, where U.S. officials reiterated accusations that Maduro’s government has been actively conspiring with Colombian rebels, especially the more radical National Liberation Army, or ELN, which is believed to fund its insurgency by smuggling cocaine and gold through Venezuela.
+Nonetheless Duque’s concerns were echoed in Washington, where U.S. officials reiterated accusations that Maduro’s government has been actively conspiring with Colombian rebels, especially the more radical National Liberation Army, or ELN, which is believed to fund its insurgency by smuggling cocaine and gold through Venezuela.

 “The regime in Caracas seems to be fomenting this kind of activity, in essence turning over parts of the country, particularly to the ELN,” Elliott Abrams, the Trump administration’s special envoy to Venezuela, told reporters.